 There are no known scientific reports of PFS patients returning to full health.
 But a handful of PFS patients have reported to us that they’ve felt 80%, 90% or even 99% better over a period of one to five years.
 Other patients report that they become more stable and learn to better cope with the condition over a period of one to three years, rather than return to full health.
 Unfortunately, a small minority of patients report increasing severity of symptoms over time, especially with respect to some of the psychological side effects.

 A: Unfortunately, PFS is still not known or recognized by the large majority of all medical professionals, and many doctors cruelly stigmatize patients.
 If you come across such a doctor and are depending on him/her to treat your PFS, you would probably benefit from finding a doctor who is more knowledgeable about the condition.
 One of the PFS Foundation’s chief goals is to achieve universal awareness and acceptance of PFS as a bona fide and serious medical condition.
 In the meantime, we are working hard to publish as much medical literature and other news about the condition as possible on our website.
-If PFS patients and/or family members encounter resistance to and dismissal of PFS as a real medical condition by their doctor, but their doctor is at least open-minded, we recommend that they ask him/her to carefully review this literature and news.
+If PFS patients and/or family members encounter resistance to and dismissal of PFS as a real medical condition by their doctor, but their doctor is at least open-minded, we recommend that they ask him/her to carefully review this literature and news, along with our PFS Diagnostic Criteria, Doctors & Researchers Speaking Out, PFS Quilt and Propecia Litigation Library pages.
 More and more, doctors who do so wind up contacting the foundation directly to inquire further about the condition.